-In 2015 Japanese tattoo artist Taiki Masuda was among several tattooers who were convicted under the Medical Practitioners Act, which many people were not even aware of until being penalized for contravening it.
+In 2015 Japanese tattoo artist Taiki Masuda was among several tattooers who were convicted under the Medical Practitioners Act, which many people were not even aware of.

 Artists were fine 300,000 yen, which converts to roughly 2,700 US Dollars.
 In the eyes of the law, they got off easy.

-The Medical Practitioners Act allows tattoo artists in Japan to be fined up to 1 million yen, or even spend 3 years in prison.
+The Medical Practitioners Act allows tattoo artists in Japan to be fined up to 1 million yen, or put away for 3 years.